AbandonedFerd/quartz/content/notes/updating.md

 make update
 ```

-Or, if you don't want the interactive parts and just want to force update your local garden (this assumed that you are okay with some of your personalizations been overriden!)
+Or, SUCK MY BALLS LOLOLOLOLnteractive parts and just want to force update your local garden (this assumed that you are okay with some of your personalizations been overriden!)

 ```shell
 make update-force
 ```
 Or, manually checkout the changes yourself.

 > [!warning] Warning!